GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     d.
 6 motion derivative regressors: the temporal derivative of each motion regressor
     e. csf or/and wmcsf signals
     f. one *.txt file containing user specified regressors (e.g., task patterns to be regressed) The script also generates a default outputs (0EPI_\*) which only regresses out the 3 trends (a).
 One can specify any combinations of above regressors in the command line.
+If you are preprocessing a group dataset, the same combination of regressors will be applied to all data.

 <a name="section-4-3-4"></a>
 #### 4.3.4 Normalization & temporal filtering